-Day 1: Fly to Lima Meals: D
+Day 1: Arrive Lima

+Meals: D

-Fly to Lima, Peru's historical capital, arriving the same day.
+Arrive into Lima, Peru's historical capital, arriving the same day due to crossing the International Date Line.
 On arrival, you will be welcomed at the airport by your Wendy Wu Tours representative and transferred to your hotel.
-The transfer time is approximately 1 hour 30 minutes.
+The transfer time is approximately one hour 30 minutes.
 Tonight, enjoy your first taste of Peruvian cuisine at a local restaurant.